petershin/liferay-learn/docs/courses/latest/en/selling-liferay.md

 ## Prerequisites

 * Learning paths may have prerequisites---which could be prior learning paths.
-* For example Level 0 is a prerequisite for any of the Level 1 learning paths).
+* For example Level 0 is a prerequisite for any of the Level 1 learning paths.
 * There could also be business and/or technical prerequisites and recommendations.
 These ensure that the content is aligned with your skills and prior knowledge.

 Start learning how to Sell Liferay with [Level 0](./selling-liferay/level-0.md).